inet-framework/inet/showcases/mobility/basic/doc/index.rst

    :start-at: *.host[*].mobility.typename = "GaussMarkovMobility"
    :end-at: alpha

-The mobility module is set to totally random motion, with a variance of 0.5.
+The mobility module is set to totally random motion, with a variance of 0.5mps and 0.5rad for the speed and the angle, respectively.

 The following video shows the resulting random motion: